nrfconnect/sdk-nrf/doc/nrf/ug_thread_configuring.rst

 Updating libraries without debug symbols
 ----------------------------------------

-You can install the release version of the latest nrfxlib libraries without the debug symbols to save a lot of memory space.
+You can install the release version of the latest nrfxlib libraries without the debug symbols.
 This is handled with the :option:`CONFIG_OPENTHREAD_BUILD_OUTPUT_STRIPPED` Kconfig option.
 This option is disabled by default.